segal-leguernherry/segal-leguernherry.github.io/index.markdown

 layout: home
 ---

 I am a PhD candidate in Economics at Sciences Po.
 I work under the supervision of [Jean Marc Robin](https://sites.google.com/site/jmarcrobin/home?authuser=0) and [Gabriel Zucman](https://gabriel-zucman.eu/).
+I will be visiting UC Berkeley in the Fall of 2022, sponsored by Fulbright.
 &nbsp;

 My thesis, "*Essays on Behavioral Responses to Taxation*" investigates issues related to public economics, economics of taxation and applied microeconomics.
 I am particularly interested in tax evasion and its implications for tax progressivity and inequality.